This week's personal loan rates rise for 3- and 5-year terms

 Average personal loan interest rates

 Average personal loan interest rates have increased over the last seven days for 3- and 5-year loans.
-While 3-year loan rates rose by 0.24 percentage points, rates on 5-year loans jumped up by 0.33 percentage points.
-Interest rates for 3- and 5-year terms remain higher than they were this time last year, up 0.84 percentage points for 3-year terms and up 2.22 percentage points for 5-year terms.
+While 3-year loan rates jumped up by 0.60 percentage points, rates on 5-year loans spiked by 0.69 percentage points.
+Interest rates for 3- and 5-year terms remain higher than they were this time last year, up 1.84 percentage points for 3-year terms and up 2.54 percentage points for 5-year terms.

 Still, borrowers can take advantage of interest savings with a 3- or 5-year personal loan, as both loan terms offer lower interest rates on average than higher-cost borrowing options such as credit cards.